 All sessions are held at You Dirty Dogs Pet Grooming located at 24401 Ann Arbor Trail, Dearborn Heights, MI 48127.

 Puppies and dogs must be up-to-date on required vaccines (DHPP, Rabies if 4 months or older, Bordetella) and have proof of negative fecal and heartworm tests.
 Some classes have additional specifications, such as age restrictions, and may require attending an orientation.
 See class descriptions for more information.

 For a schedule of classes, see our training schedule.
-A 20% discount is offered for dogs and puppies adopted from the Dearborn Animal Shelter and registered volunteers with Friends For the Dearborn Animal Shelter.
+A 20% discount is offered for dogs and puppies adopted from the Friends for Animals of Metro Detroit and registered FAMD volunteers.